Automating Cryptographic Protocol Language Generation from Structured Specifications: Workflow

 To show the design process, we provide some details of the MetaCP graphical design editor, introduced in Section~\ref{sec:GDE}.
-The MetaCP-GDE is composed by the following macro-blocks: a section with two parties, a (moveable) toolbox, the exchanged messages and the final operations.
+The MetaCP GDE is composed by the following macro-blocks: a section with two parties, a toolbox, the exchanged messages and the final operations.

-\textbf{Parties} Currently, the GDE supports two parties, Alice and Bob, each with their knowledge, as shown by Figure~\ref{fig:gde-parties}.
-The user can drop variables to the knowledge of either party, determining their initial knowldge i.e. what they know before running the protocol.
+\textbf{Parties.} Currently, the GDE supports two parties, Alice and Bob, each with their knowledge, as shown by Figure~\ref{fig:gde2psv}.
+The user can drop variables to the knowledge of either party, determining their initial knowledge, i.e., what they know before running the protocol.

-\textbf{Toolbox} The toolbox is illustrated in Figure~\ref{fig:gde-toolbox}.
+\textbf{Toolbox.} The toolbox is illustrated in Figure~\ref{fig:gde-toolbox}.
 The toolbox is split in sections for handing sets, functions, constants, variables and statements.
 They contain buttons to add new elements.
-Functions themselves cannot be directly dragged out of the toolbox, and they require the user to create an application of the functions, i.e. provide the arguments of the function.
+Functions themselves cannot be directly dragged out of the toolbox, and they require the user to create an application, i.e., an instance that specifies arguments to the function.
 A type match helps the user to avoid incorrect function applications or statements.
 Once new objects are created, they can be dragged and dropped to target boxes external to the toolbox.

-\textbf{Messages} The structure of the messages exchanged by Alice and Bob is illustrated in Figure~\ref{fig:gde-messages}.
+\textbf{Messages.} The structure of the messages exchanged by Alice and Bob is illustrated in Figure~\ref{fig:gde-messages}.

 An arrow shows the direction of the message from the sender to the receiver.
 The user can drop statements from the toolbox to the {\em pre} and {\em post} boxes that are computations made by the parties before and after the message has been exchanged.
 A box with knowledge is automatically populated according to the initial knowledge and the computations made by the parties in the message.
 Additionally, the user can drop variables and constants to the {\em event} box above the arrow, representing what is being sent by the sender.